TASMANIAN CERTIFICATE OF EDUCATION

 For the reading, writing and communication, mathematics, and use of computers and the internet standards 'successful completion' means getting a 'Pass/SA' award or better.

 For the participation and achievement standard it means gaining an award, so a 'PA' or better can generate the credit points used to measure this standard.

 Common questions about Vocational Education and Training (VET) and the TCE

-How can learners request VET qualifications/units be added to their TQA record for TCE calculations and so that they appear on their Qualifications Certificate?
+How can learners request VET qualifications/units be added to their TASC record for TCE calculations and so that they appear on their Qualifications Certificate?

-If your RTO has not reported to the TQA that you gained a VET qualification or statement of attainment for VET unit/s they will not appear on your TQA Statement of Results (issued at the end of year 11), nor on your Qualifications Certificate, nor will they be used in the calculation of credit points for your TCE.
+If your RTO has not reported to TASC that you gained a VET qualification or statement of attainment for VET unit/s they will not appear on your TASC Statement of Results (issued at the end of year 11), nor on your Qualifications Certificate, nor will they be used in the calculation of credit points for your TCE.